Family, friends gather to mourn boy mauled to death by pit bulls in New Jersey

-The 3-year-old was killed when two pit bulls got loose and viciously attacked him while he was in his backyard on Laurel Street in Carteret.
+Two weeks ago, 3-year-old Aziz Ahmed was killed when two pit bulls got loose and attacked him while he was in his backyard in Carteret.

+His mother, Shabana Mohammed, was also injured in the attack while trying to protect her son.

 The dogs belonged to neighbors directly behind the family's home.
-They got past the fence and viciously attacked the mother and child.
-Authorities say no charges have been filed against the dogs' owner, but the dogs, that were not licensed, were put down.
+The dogs were shot by police following the incident.

 ----------